‘Young And The Restless’ Spoilers: New Face Appears In GC, Nick Saves Sharon, Ex-Lovers To Revisit Their Past?

 During a Facebook Live session with Sharon and Tamara, the Young and the Restless stars revealed they will revisit the history between Sharon and Alice.
 Given the current state of things, Nick will recall the past involving Cassie.
 Opening up about the child will bring Sharon and Nick closer.
 With the danger these two are going to face soon, there’s a possibility that they will realize the spark is still there.

-Young and the Restless spoilers have been hinting trouble ahead for Nick and Chelsea, the couple’s relationship could crumble any moment thanks to the secrets that the lovers are keeping from each other.
+Young and the Restless spoilers have been hinting trouble ahead for Nick and Chelsea.
+The couple’s relationship could crumble any moment thanks to the secrets that the lovers are keeping from each other.
 With the upcoming development between Sharon and Nick, it won’t be surprising if Nick finds himself confused on his true lady love.

 A love triangle is about to explode and suspicion is rising!
 Don't miss it this week on #YR. pic.twitter.com/EtqBpRAFFr